-(2) Intermittent or degraded C2 link particularly at the maximum operating range and / or around vertical obstacles.
-(3) Indications, RPA response and crew procedures and actions in the event of a permanent loss of the C2 link.
-(4) Total or partial failure of the ground control station affecting such systems as electronic displays, video feeds, internet, manual control interfaces etc. caused by software, hardware, or power failures.
-(5) Identify any possible single point failures in the RPAS which are critical to the containment of the RPA.
-(6) Navigation system failures, including degradation or total loss of GPS, IMUs, sensors or cameras, that may result in a reduction in navigation accuracy and / or a loss of available navigation modes.
-The operator should then ensure that: no probable failure of the RPA or any external system supporting the operation will lead to operation outside of the operational volume it will be reasonably expected that a fatality will not occur from any probable failure of the RPA or any external system supporting the operation.
-The operator must then provide a technical assessment which will demonstrate, at a minimum: design and installation features (independence, separation, and redundancy) particular risks (e.g. hail, ice, snow, electro-magnetic interference etc.) relevant to the CONOPs.
+Tactical mitigation The RPA is being operated in an aerodrome environment so it is required that the applicant documents how they will manage any relevant events that occur.
+Containment To ensure a safe recovery from a technical issue involving the RPA, or external system supporting the operation, the applicant should assess and describe the effects of the following probable failures: Ability of RPA to continue to fly or make a safe landing with at least one motor inoperative (i.e. the RPA remains controllable).
+Intermittent or degraded C2 link particularly at the maximum operating range and / or around vertical obstacles.
+Indications, RPA response and crew procedures and actions in the event of a permanent loss of the C2 link.
+Total or partial failure of the remote pilot station affecting such systems as electronic displays, video feeds, internet, manual control interfaces, etc. caused by software, hardware or power failures.
+Identify any possible single point failures in the RPAS which are critical to the containment of the RPA.
+Navigation system failures, including degradation or total loss of GPS, IMUs, sensors or cameras, that may result in a reduction in navigation accuracy and / or a loss of available navigation modes.
+The applicant should then ensure that: no probable failure of the RPA or any external system supporting the operation will lead to operation outside of the operational volume it will be reasonably expected that a fatality will not occur from any probable failure of the RPA or any external system supporting the operation.
+The applicant must then provide a technical assessment that demonstrates, at a minimum: design and installation features (independence, separation and redundancy) particular risks (e.g. hail, ice, snow, electro-magnetic interference etc.) relevant to the CONOPs.
 Additional Notes VLOS / EVLOS procedures may be utilised to establish the RPA area of operation.
-Take-off and landing can be conducted either VLOS / EVLOS or BVLOS, provided the operator has suitable documented practices and procedures.
+Take-off and landing can be conducted either VLOS / EVLOS or BVLOS, provided the applicant has suitable documented practices and procedures.
+If operations above 400 ft AGL are required, the applicant must request this approval.
+The applicant must assess the adjacent air and ground risk to ensure these areas meet the requirements of the standard scenario.